-In Literacy, the children have been exposed to a number of Shakespeare’s plays.
-The children have studied two plays in depth: Hamlet and A Midsummer Night’s Dream.
-The children will have been given the opportunity to take part in drama and have completed two extended pieces of writing: a letter and an argument.
+In Literacy, the children were exposed to a number of Shakespeare’s plays.
+The children studied two plays in depth: Hamlet and A Midsummer Night’s Dream.
+The children were been given the opportunity to take part in drama and completed two extended pieces of writing: a letter and an argument.
 The term ended with the write-up of a Christmas recipe.

 The children began the half-term by further developing their written methods for division.
 The focus was then on fractions, decimals and percentages.
 In the final week of the half-term, the children revised co-ordinates and used their mathematical knowledge to solve seasonal puzzles.

 After a successful start in Autumn 1, the children have been carrying on with real PE.
 This half-term, the focus was on ‘creative’ which allowed the children to develop the skills to respond imaginatively to different situations and to adapt and adjust their skills, movements and tactics to make them unique or in contrast to others.

 In PSHE, the children have been learning about different types of bullying and have been thinking about the negative impact of bullying on mental health.
 Through PSHE this half-term, the children have also covered Online Safety – learning how to stay safe online; how to protect their private and personal information and how to be discerning consumers of information online.
 The children have also looked at the role the media can play in shaping ideas.

 This half-term, the children have been investigating the key question: Is it better to express your religion in arts and architecture or in charity and generosity?
 The children have been thinking about what makes a place special/ sacred.
 They have looked at how Mosques and Churches and Islamic and Christian art are used to express beliefs and values and have also explored the charity work carried out by Islamic Relief and Islamic Aid and also Christian Aid.